christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <a href="https://arxiv.org/pdf/2407.02646" title="arxiv" rel="nofollow">Mechanistic interpretability</a> gives us a way to reverse engineer the internal workings of neural networks, turning the representations they learn into understandable algorithms.
 This helps us trace which parts of the model matter for a given task and decompose paths within the model into interpretable components.

-With my current focus on transformer-based LLMs, theory of mind (ToM), and mechanistic interpretability, I've been wrestling with many core questions:
+With my current focus on transformer-based LLMs, theory of mind (ToM), and mechanistic interpretability, I've been wrestling with many core questions about ToM tasks:

 How exactly do decoder-only language models (DOLMs) perform and *solve* ToM tasks?
 What's happening under the hood?
 What kinds of algorithms is the model relying on?

 Is it appropriate to evaluate DOLMs the way a psychologist would analyze a human subject to gauge its level of ToM?
 One common framework for this is <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6974541/" title="ncbi.nlm.nih.gov" rel="nofollow">ATOMS</a> (Abilities in Theory of Mind Space), which categorizes concepts like beliefs, intentions, desires, emotions, knowledge, and percepts.
 Can we contextualize this behavior by zooming in and analyzing the internal mechanisms that enable ToM capabilities in these models?

-If a DOLM is trained across multiple ToM datasets representing different categories, and has robust performance across direct probing, and we find a clear algorithmic process —that leans heavily on the structure of language— to solve ToM tasks does that automatically mean it's not really engaging in ToM, or could it be that this is the way models represent the abstract reasoning that ToM requires?
+If a DOLM is trained across multiple ToM datasets representing different categories, and has robust performance across direct probing, and we find a clear algorithmic process —that leans heavily on the structure of language— to solve these tasks, does that automatically mean it's not really engaging in ToM, or could it be that this is the way models represent the abstract reasoning that ToM requires?

 Another key question is whether ToM tasks can be solved purely by leveraging linguistic properties and syntactic structures via compositionality.
 If functional compotence<sub>[<a href="https://arxiv.org/pdf/2301.06627" title="Mahowald" rel="nofollow">1</a>]</sub> (formal and social reasoning, world knowledge, situation modeling) can be achieved from exploiting linguistic signals that represent this compositionality, are these just "shortcuts" that "give answers away", or are they fundamental features that DOLMs rely on to perform and solve these tasks?

 I'm also asking myself: Do we even have a clear, interpretable algorithm for how *humans* solve ToM tasks?
 Outside of the scope of combining prior knowledge with observed behaviors and contextual nuances (intentionally ignoring emotions and cultural norms) in the human brain?

 Neural responses are dynamic and context-dependent, as seen in how the left prefrontal cortex encodes semantic information during speech processing.
-It suggests that the brain uses compositionality to process language<sub>[<a href="https://www.nature.com/articles/s41586-024-07643-2" title="Jamali" rel="nofollow">2</a>]</sub>, so maybe the way models handle ToM through linguistic structure isn’t that far off from certain aspects of human reasoning.
+It suggests that the brain uses compositionality to process language<sub>[<a href="https://www.nature.com/articles/s41586-024-07643-2" title="Jamali" rel="nofollow">2</a>]</sub>, so maybe the way models handle this through linguistic structure isn’t that far off from certain aspects of human reasoning.

 There’s always the argument that model brittleness is inevitable—no dataset, no matter how large, will cover every possible scenario.
 New, unseen ToM data could always "break" a model.
-But even beyond that, do the internal mechanisms for solving ToM in DOLMs remain consistent across different samples?
-While retraining on updated datasets could lead to short-term improvements, there’s still the broader challenge of evaluating ToM effectively, given both our incomplete understanding of ToM and the limitations of DOLMs.
+But even beyond that, do the internal mechanisms for solving this problem remain consistent across different samples?
+While retraining on updated datasets could lead to short-term improvements, there’s still the broader challenge of evaluating the task effectively, given both our incomplete understanding of ToM and the limitations of DOLMs.

 While I'm skeptical about why models are performing ToM or are not performing ToM, I think there’s value in breaking down the abstract reasoning involved in ToM tasks into interpretable algorithms or circuits.
-By understanding the internal representations within DOLMs, we can start to see how these models structure and approach ToM tasks.
+By understanding the internal representations in DOLMs, we can start to see how these models structure and approach ToM tasks —or more specifically false belief tasks.
 Even if they aren’t doing it like humans, we can still gain insights into the mechanisms they’ve learned for processing mental states.

 <br>